Rohitdwivedi16111998/Machine-Learning-Resources/README.md

 ### Exploratory Data Analysis (EDA)
 In the journey of Data science, I feel its the transformation of Data that can help you to attain good results.
 The data cannot be directly fed to a predictive model and it's very important to pre-process it.
 Real experience in analytics can come by understanding your data well and the problem that is to be solved.

 Do keep this thing in mind- "Garbage In Garbage Out".
 The below articles will help you to understand more about your data and how to preprocess it in an good manner.
-The article will help you undetstand more about data anlysis.
+The article will help you undetstand more about data analysis.

 [1) How to do Exploratory Data Analysis before building Machine Learning models?](https://www.analyticssteps.com/blogs/how-do-exploratory-data-analysis-building-machine-learning-models)